wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 ### Passivate containers in StudioWorkspace/AppDeployment Instances

 - Inorder to upgrade your operating system it is recommended to passivate the containers in StudioWorkspace/AppDeployment Instances
-- It can be done in two different ways
+- It can be done in following way:

 #### Launchpad